eliaskosunen/scnlib/README.md

 | `char`         |                63.3 |        56.9 |                          51.0 |
 | `wchar_t`      |                 157 |        58.8 |                          62.8 |

+#### Conclusions

+`scn::scan` is faster than the standard library offerings in all cases, sometimes over 8x faster.

+Using `scn::scan_default` can sometimes have a slight performance benefit over `scn::scan`.

 #### Test 1 vs. Test 2

 In the above comparisons: